JRBoland/JamesBoland_T2A2/readme.md

 Within the application, an organisation or individual may be registered as a User, which is then able to create (log) a drone flight, along with its affiliated pilot and drone.
 The User is also able to access and read the other flights available.

-A separate (or could be the same - reword) account may also be made with administration privileges that can also delete a log.
-They are also able to create, edit, or delete a pilot or drone on top of the regular User features.
+A User may also have administration privileges that can also delete or update a log.
+They are also able to create, update, or delete a pilot or drone on top of the regular User features.

 With this, an organisation or individual or group of hobbyists can keep a track on which pilot flew which drone whilst also having a log of custom further details.

 ## R2 - Why is it a problem that needs solving? <a name="req2"></a>

-(mention how theyre in the military too maybe)
 With great advancements in its space over the last decade, drones have seen a great rise in popularity across various different fields.
 Beyond the recognised instances of using a drone to record footage of nature or sports, it's common to see they're now being used for further business-related purposes such as recording weddings or real estate/construction site inspections.
 Beyond filming footage, they're also being used to transport small goods, monitor weather conditions, or even race in a competitive setting.
 There is a demand for drones that are custom built for certain purposes.

 Additionally, the culture of 'modular' drones has seen a great rise (though mainly in the racing scene), with a following of keen hobbyists and engineers mixing and matching parts to build their own custom drone.
 From this it can be seen how keeping a record of how these custom drones, built to their missions objective, can prove useful for its users.
 Whether in a business or as an individual hobbyist, keeping logs can prove useful for various different reasons;